icopy-site/awesome-cn/docs/awesome/awesome-elm.md

 * [FP with games in Elm](https://github.com/Dobiasd/articles/blob/master/switching_from_imperative_to_functional_programming_with_games_in_Elm.md) - Switching from imperative to functional programming with games in Elm.
 * [Blazing Fast HTML](http://elm-lang.org/blog/blazing-fast-html) - Virtual DOM in Elm.
 * [Move fast and don’t break things.
 Running a startup on Elm](https://medium.com/the-ahead-story/move-fast-and-dont-break-things-running-a-startup-on-elm-b5491082fe8b#.c534m1e1t) - Some thoughts on Elm development by a Swedish startup.
+* [Elm: A frontend story that a backend dev can love](https://niteo.co/blog/elm-a-frontend-story-that-a-backend-dev-can-love/) - A story how Elm fits a backend developer's brain like no other

 ### Miscellaneous articles